-Rick Campbell, Empire Rising (New York: St. Martin's Press, 2015) (F).
-In the near-future China invades Taiwan AND Japan and sinks the U.S. Pacific Fleet, but eventually loses due to computer malware inserted by U.S. via Seal Team in Beijing led by National Security Advisor Christine O'Connor who is twice as smart as any man and better with a gun.
+Rick Campbell, Empire Rising (New York: St. Martin's Press, 2015).
+(F) In the near-future China invades Taiwan AND Japan and sinks the U.S. Pacific Fleet, but eventually loses due to computer malware inserted by U.S. via Seal Team in Beijing led by National Security Advisor Christine O'Connor who is twice as smart as any man and better with a gun.
 A new Super Hero emerges.
 Oddly enough, neither side uses tactical or strategic nuclear weapons.

-Helen Castor, "The Real Joan of Arc is Every Bit as Extraordinary As the Myth," BBC History Magazine (Vol. 15, No. 10), pp 50-51.
+Helen Castor, "The Real Joan of Arc is Every Bit as Extraordinary As the Myth," BBC History Magazine (Vol. 15, No.10), pp 50-51.
 The title says it all and its content is well introduced by the telling phrase "In many ways, then, her story is a life told backwards."

+------, Joan of Arc: A History (New York: Harper, 2015).
 Perhaps the best of all her biographies in putting "La Pucelle's" story in the truce context of the existing power struggles between and among, the English, the Burgundians and the House of Valois.
 She tells the story from the beginning of the period (with great detail) to the exact story of The Maid.
 Very good on the military side of Joan.
 Her religious fervour and native sense and personal courage eventually brought her triumph, but all of these were eventually subsumed by the mediaeval intrigue of the day - at least in the short term.

------, She-Wolves: The Women Who Ruled England Before Elizabeth (New York: Harper, 2015).
+-----, She-Wolves: The Women Who Ruled England Before Elizabeth (New York: Harpur, 2015).
 Vilified for their "usurpation" of men's roles and rules, these women - such as Matilda, Eleanor, Isabela and Margaret - paved the way for Queen Elizabeth.
 Smooth flowing stories intrigue the reader.

 E.V.
 Cernenko, The Scythians 700-300 BC (Oxford: Osprey Publishing, 1983).
 These horse archers held sway for 400 years, and spawned an immortal legend of women warriors.
 See page 24D for drawing of a Scythian noblewoman, 4th century BCE.
 During their centuries of glory, the Scythians defeated the Babylonians, Medes, Persians, Assyrians and Urartus.
 A dominant warrior culture in which women played an important role in battle.
+Paul Chrystal, Women at War in the Classical World (Barnsley: Pen and Sword, 2017).
+An extensive, nearly exhaustive look at reports of women warriors from the early Greek to late Roman periods.
+Zenobia, Artemisia and other favorites are here, but so are interesting generic groups such as the Ambrones.
+Many examples and an excellent combing of ancient texts illuminate the author's conclusion: "War, as Homer said, may be man's work, but it is, at the same time, the curse of many a woman."